uqlibrary/technology-training/R/dplyr_intro.md

 Everything we write today will be saved in your R project.
 Please remember to save it in your H drive or USB if you are using Library computers.

 Useful links, exercises and more information on how to continue your R learning are provided in our community resource in this Etherpad: https://etherpad.wikimedia.org/p/cds-dplyr
+During the session, it is the only document you need to have open.

 ## Keep in mind